ilonahetsevich/spotify-wrapped-part2-sql/README.md

 <h3>💡 Learnings:</h3>

-<p>My podcast listening habits show a clear pattern of consistent engagement with a few favorite shows, like the “Espresso English Podcast” and “Science Vs,” while also exploring new ones from time to time.
+<p>My podcast listening habits show a clear pattern of consistent engagement with a few favorite shows, like the “Espresso English Podcast” and “Science Vs”, while also exploring new ones from time to time.
 When I find a podcast I like, I tend to stick with it rather than constantly switching to new ones.</p>
 <p>Looking at the different stages over the years, I can pinpoint the shifts in my interests.
 In 2018-2019, I was focused on podcasts for learning English.
 During 2020-2021, my focus shifted to Science topics, and from 2022-2023, I leaned more into Psychology podcasts.
 Now, I find myself diving into podcasts about Data and listening to Russian-language podcasts covering a wide range of topics</p>
 <p>This progression reflects how my listening preferences evolve over time, driven by changing interests.</p>